krazy527/daily-learning-log/README.md

-# Material UI
+# React Native

-This is an experimental project on Material UI.
+This is an experimental project on React Native.